 Millipedes or thousand leggers are a common problem in homes around homes when Atlanta experiences an unusually wet Spring season.
 And after the storms we experienced this weekend we can bet its going to be a wet spring!
 Millipedes are commonly found in mulch and yards with a heavy build-up of thatch.
 Millipedes are normally a beneficial insect as they help decompose leaf litter and grass clippings, but during wet weather, their populations can build up to incredible numbers and a mass migration into the home can occur.

-Good cultural practices around the home and in the yard can help prevent large populations from developing by eliminating some of their food sources and destroying harborage sites.
-Northwest Exterminatings ongoing pest control program around the exterior of the home can also limit population growth through the use of granular pesticide applications and perimeter spray treatments.
+Good cultural practices around the home and in the yard can help prevent large populations from developing by eliminating some of their food sources and destroying harbourage sites.
+Northwest exterminating’s ongoing pest control program around the exterior of the home can also limit population growth with granular pesticide applications and perimeter spray treatments.

-Centipedes are similar to millipedes in appearance, but tend to occur in lower numbers and seldom exhibit the mass migrations that occur with millipedes.
-As with millipedes, good cultural practices around the home, such as limiting mulch close to the foundation, and maintaining a well aerated and dethatched yard will help limit population growth and harborage areas.
+Centipedes are similar to millipedes in appearance, but tend to occur in lower numbers and seldom show the mass migrations that occur with millipedes.
+As with millipedes, good cultural practices around the home, such as limiting mulch close to the foundation, and maintaining a well aerated and de-thatched yard will help limit population growth and harbourage areas.
 Ongoing pest control around the home with granular pesticides and perimeter sprays will also help reduce population growth.